zbarovsky/encounter-tracker/README.md

 ## Bugs
 * init and health have to be updated together every time, or the page doesn't refresh and the data doesn't populate.
+* cannot search for monsters without signing in/up first
 ## Acknowledgements
 * my background came from wallpapercave.com